Dan Robinson (singer)

-Dan Robinson (born 15 March 1947 in Warrnambool, Victoria, Australia) is a singer who fronted the second incarnation of Melbourne Sixties band, The Wild Cherries and was later a member of the vocal trio The Virgil Brothers.
+Dan Robinson (born 15 March 1947 in Warrnambool, Victoria, Australia) is a singer who fronted the second incarnation of Melbourne Sixties band, The Wild Cherries and later became a member of the vocal trio The Virgil Brothers.

 He attended Melbourne Grammar School where he was a boarder and played the bass in the School Orchestra.
-He graduated from the Conservatorium of Music at the University of Melbourne with B. Mus (Composition).
+He graduated from the Conservatorium of Music at the University of Melbourne with a B. Mus (Composition).

 Following his work with The Wild Cherries and The Virgil Brothers, in 1970 Robinson recorded a cover of Cat Stevens' recent song Wild World.
 The single was released under the name Fourth House and entered the charts nationally around Australia.

-In the 1970s and 80s he played in his country band Hit & Run while he also worked as a session musician.
+In the 1970s and 80s, he played in his country band Hit & Run while also working as a session musician.

-During the 1980s he moved to Tasmania and established a business making instruments.
-He is now a highly regarded Luthier based at Anglesea.
+During the 1980s, he moved to Tasmania and established a business making instruments.
+He is now a highly regarded Luthier based in Anglesea.

 Robinson joined The Wild Cherries in 2002 when they reformed for a one-off concert at the Corner Hotel in Richmond.